Have questions? Leave your message here or Schedule a quick call with our manager now

 Yet other technology platforms have a single visible founder and they tend to be open source, for example: Linux, PHP, Python, Ruby on Rails, Drupal and WordPress to name just a few.

-Like these mentioned open-source technology platforms REST also has a well-known founder Dr. Roy Fielding who named and defined REST in his chapter 5 of his doctoral thesis, titled Representational State Transfer (REST).
+Like these mentioned open-source technology platforms, REST also has a well-known founder, Dr. Roy Fielding, who named and defined REST in chapter 5 of his doctoral thesis, titled Representational State Transfer (REST).

 Architectural Style vs. Platform